nulogy/map-props-to-children/README.md

 mapPropsToChildren({ children, injectedProps, props })
 ```

-Returns a list of the children components provided, but with new props injected into each child's props.
-Accepts the following input:
+Returns a list of the children components provided, but with new props injected into each child's props (shallow).
+The exported has a fixed arity of 1 that accepts the following properties on the argument object:

 - `children`: List of child components to clone and inject props into.
 Its existing props takes highest precedence
 - `injectedProps`: The props that will be injected into child components.
 It takes second-highest precedence